 There are more painful limping stories to share but they are not my stories to share here.
 Pain and joy are a part of my life.
 If I numb my pain, my joy gets numbed too.
 I choose to wrestle and hold on to the blessing.
 There is nothing safe about this.

 Another Jacob thing.
 Because Jacob was that hustler, he already had the blessing.
-But it was ill-gotten.
+Even if it was ill-gotten.
 Here in this story was his opportunity to know that he had the blessing.
 He would get dirty with God until he knew.
 He would hang on with all that he had to know.

 Do you also realize that Jacob was winning?
 The limp came because his hip was put out of its socket because he was winning.
 Do you ever feel like in your relationship with God that you are winning?
 A safe faith does not have that feeling.
 A safe faith says “I know you are omnipotent so I will feel helpless while I wait on you.”
 You may choose to wait on God like this.
 Not I. The pain is real.
 I have to know.
 So my joy is real too.